Oregon Ducks football: Future opponents

-Non-division conference opponents
+Rotating conference opponents

-Oregon plays each of the other 5 schools in the North Division annually and 4 of the 6 schools from the South Division.
-Each season, Oregon "misses" two schools from the South Division: either UCLA or USC and one of the four Arizona or Mountain schools.
-This cycle repeats after eight seasons.
+Prior to the program's move to the Big Ten Conference, Oregon played each of the other 5 schools in the North Division of the Pac-12 annually and 4 of the 6 schools from the South Division.
+Each season, Oregon "missed" two schools from the South Division: either UCLA or USC and one of the four Arizona or Mountain schools.
+This cycle repeated after eight seasons.